Skip to main content

 Investigate!

 There is a monastery in Hanoi, as the legend goes, with a great hall containing three tall pillars.
 Resting on the first pillar were 64 giant disks (or washers), all different sizes, stacked from largest to smallest.
-The monks of the monastery are charged with the following task: they must move the entire stack of disks to the third pillar.
+The monks of the monastery have been moving the disks for generations, attempting to move the entire stack of disks to the third pillar.
 However, due to the size of the disks, the monks cannot move more than one at a time.
 Each disk must be placed on one of the pillars before the next disk is moved.
 And because the disks are so heavy and fragile, the monks may never place a larger disk on top of a smaller disk.
 When the monks finally complete their task, the world shall come to an end.

-Your task: figure out how long before we need to start worrying about the end of the world.
+Your task: Figure out how long it will be before we need to start worrying about the end of the world.

 This puzzle is called the Tower of Hanoi.
 You are tasked with finding the minimum number of moves to complete the puzzle.
 This certainly sounds like a counting problem.
 Perhaps you have an answer?
 If not, what else could we try?